Bubbles kick off primordial black holes to form more binaries

+The characteristic peak frequency for GWs from QCD phase transition lies within the nano-Hertz band that can be detected by PTA, indicating the peak frequency for GWs from PBH-bubble collisions is approximately within $\mathcal{O}(10^{-4}) \sim \mathcal{O}(10^{-3})$ Hz, falling into the observation band of future space-borne GW detections such as LISA, Taiji, and TianQin.
+If we switch the PT model from QCD scale to EW scale with peak frequency of GWs from FOPT as $\mathcal{O}(10^{-4})$, then the peak frequency of GWs from PBH-bubble collisions within $\mathcal{O}(10^{1})\sim\mathcal{O}(10^{2})$ may be detectable by Advanced-LIGO or Einstein Telescope.

 \textit{\textbf{PBH binary formation.}---} Now let us work out how the velocity recoils induced on PBHs from passing scalar walls would enhance the PBH binary formation rate and correspondingly the PBH abundance constraints.
+Evaluating the merger rate of PBH binaries is studied in an analytical \cite{Ali-Haimoud:2017rtz,Vaskonen:2019jpv} or numerical way \cite{Delos:2024poq} by considering the conditions for forming bounded orbits.
+Here we provide a relatively rough estimation.
 First, let us look at the case of PBH binary formation without initial velocity.
 A pair of neighboring PBHs should decouple from the cosmic expansion and become gravitationally bounded when their gravitational interaction is strong enough~\cite{Sasaki:2016jop, DeLuca:2020bjf}.
 As our PBHs encounter bubbles from the early Universe, we will not consider the binary formation at the present time~\cite{Bird:2016dcv}.
 More specifically, for a pair of PBHs with an equal mass $m_{\mathrm{PBH}}$ separated by a comoving distance $x$, the decoupling occurs if $m_{\mathrm{PBH}}\cdot (ax)^{-3}>\rho$, where $\rho$ is the total energy density of the background evolution.
 Let $f$ be the fraction of PBHs in the total dust matter and $\bar{x}$ be the average comoving distance of PBHs.
 As the energy densities of PBHs are redshifted like pressureless matters, PBHs cannot form binaries in the radiation-dominated epoch.